 How much does this procedure cost?

 The cost of the procedure will vary due to multiple factors such as use of mesh, size of the hernia, precious hernia repair, body weight and so on.
-The average self pay cost vary from $5000-7000.
+Visit Our Pricing Page.
 Call us and find out today!

 If you are interested in Laparoscopic ventral hernia repair, call our office today and speak with one of our coordinators.